 In the diversity, equity, and inclusion field we often talk about moving from actor to ally to accomplice.
 Very generally, an actor is someone who does not challenge the system, an ally interrupts the system and educates members of the majority who continue to uphold it, and an accomplice disrupts and obstructs the system by working directly with and for the oppressed.
 By Stormsong Grace has moved from actor to ally, but will she join Miles as an accomplice and try to build a new Aeland or will she stagnate at ally and try to patch up a flawed system?

 What I find so fascinating about C.L.
 Polk’s Kingston Cycle is how layered it is.
 You can, as many have, read it as a cute queer romance (the first book is m/m and the second f/f) in a sweeping, vaguely historical setting.
 You can also read it as a dense fantasy series with hints of action-adventure and political thriller.
 Or you can read it like I did: as a subtle, sly commentary on the ways in which Western society relies on oppression and exploitation and what we can do as individuals to not just resist but rebel and reconstruct.

 Tonally, Witchmark and Stormsong feel different, but structurally and thematically they parallel very well together.
 Like its predecessor, Stormsong is wonderfully written and teeming with characters that defy tropes and demand attention.
 I don’t know if we’ll ever be blessed with a third Kingston book or if this is the last we’ll see of Grace and Avia and Miles and Tristan.
 But if this really is goodbye, I trust that Aeland is in good hands.

 Alex Brown is a teen services librarian by day, local historian by night, author and writer by passion, and an ace/aro Black woman all the time.
-Keep up with her on Twitter and Insta, or follow along with her reading adventures on her blog.
+Keep up with them on Twitter and Insta, or follow along with their reading adventures on their blog.